NamanVashishta/DevScope/QUICK_START.md

 ```

 In the UI:
-- Click “Select Project Folder” and choose the repo whose commits/Slack replies you want DevScope to handle.
+- Click “Select Project Folder” and choose the repo you want DevScope to shadow.
 - Press “Start Session”.
 The monitor + triggers spin up, and the log panel will stream buffer summaries and events.

 ## 6. Demo script

 1. Open VS Code and a browser with docs.
 DevScope begins capturing every 10 s.
-2. Send yourself a Slack DM from another account.
-When you’re marked as deep work, DevScope auto-answers.
-3. Make a git commit.
-Check the generated Markdown context report under `<repo>/.devscope/context-<commit>.md`.
+2. Make a git commit.
+Check the generated Markdown context report under `<repo>/.devscope/context-<commit>.md` for the expanded timeline + AI summary.

 ## Troubleshooting

-- **No screenshots:** Re-run after granting Screen Recording; check Console for `CGWindowList` permission errors.
+- **No frames in `temp_disk/`:** Re-run after granting Screen Recording; check Console for `CGWindowList` permission errors.
 - **Gemini errors:** Verify `GEMINI_API_KEY` and network connectivity.
 Try `pip install google-generativeai==0.5.*`.
-- **Slack auth issues:** Confirm the bot token includes `im:history`, `chat:write`, and the bot is invited to your DM.
 - **PyQt crash:** Ensure `qt-material` is installed (`pip install qt-material`) and macOS is not blocking unsigned apps.

 Still stuck?
 See `HOW_TO_RUN.md` or run `python3 scripts/devscope_demo.py` (coming soon) for a mocked walkthrough.